 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Synonyms: collar bone/clavicle disorders

-- Most injuries affecting the AC joint occur in males.
+- Most injuries affecting the AC joint occur in males with a male to female ratio of approximately 5:1.
 The most common age group affected is those in their 20s.

-- One series found that 41% of collegiate American football players had suffered an AC injury.
+- One series found that 41% of collegiate American football players had suffered an AC separation.

 Causes of shoulder pain

 See also separate Shoulder Pain article.

 There are two broad causes of AC joint problems: